-With Crayola Scissors, trim the edges from a recycled foam produce tray so you have a flat printing plate.
-Draw your horse picture on the tray, pressing hard with a ball-point pen.
+With Crayola Scissors, students trim the edges from a recycled foam produce tray in order to create a flat printing plate.
+Students draw horse picture on the tray, pressing hard with a ball-point pen.
 Scribe the drawing deeply into the foam.

-To create a "rainbow roll" pour a thin ribbon of Crayola Washable Paint onto the file folder.
-Pour several colors next to each other.
-Using a brayer, roll out the paint on the folder, moving in the same direction as you poured it, so the paint doesn't blend together very much.
+To create a "rainbow roll" students pour a thin ribbon of Crayola Washable Paint onto the file folder.
+Suggest they pour several colors next to each other.
+Using a brayer, students roll out the paint on the folder, moving in the same direction as the paint was poured it, so the paint doesn't blend together very much.

-Apply the paint to the printing plate with your brayer.
+Apply the paint to the printing plate with brayers.

 Press the wet side of the printing plate onto a clean sheet of white paper.
 Rub gently to make sure the paint is transferred evenly to the paper.
-Your horse drawing will show as white lines in a field of color.
+The horse drawing will show as white lines in a field of color.
+Allow time to dry.

 Who loves horses?
 Artist Deborah Butterfield also raises and trains them.
 Gallop along with her and draw these beautiful